 Hatred Unleashed

-Until the Sanhedrin unleashed their hatred of Jesus onto Stephen, by stoning him to death, Jerusalem was quiet.
-There may have been a real sense of guilt about the public condemnation of Jesus (Acts 2:36-37), and the new church was popular with the Jews (Acts 2:47).
-Miracles done by the apostles enhanced that reputation making the Sanhedrin Council afraid of being hostile to the Christians (Acts 5:26).
+Until the Sanhedrin unleashed their hatred of Jesus onto Stephen, by stoning him to death, Jerusalem was peaceful with the people who had believed in Jesus.
+There may have been a real sense of guilt about the public condemnation of Jesus (Acts 2:36-37), and the new church was certainly popular with the Jews (Acts 2:47).
+Miracles, done by the apostles, enhanced that reputation making the Sanhedrin Council afraid of being hostile to the Christians (Acts 5:26).

-But, like with Jesus, public adoration turned to hatred so quickly.
-When the religious leaders were personally involved in stoning a Greek-speaking Jew who became a follower of Jesus, the underlying resentment against Jesus and His disciples boiled over.
-All restraint disappeared.
+But, as with Jesus, public adoration turned to hatred so quickly.
+The underlying resentment of the religious leaders who sentenced Jesus to death boiled over against Stephen, who spoke powerfully and performed amazing miracles like Jesus did (Acts 6:8-11).
+When he was stoned to death, all restraint disappeared.
 There was such persecution, probably from family, neighbours and work colleagues as well as officials, that many new believers hurriedly moved out of Jerusalem.
 They went south into Judea and north into Samaria – where Jesus had already planned that they would be His witnesses (Acts 1:8).

 Today's world is not much different.
 The attitude of community officials towards believers will generally influence the way the community treats the church.
-That is one of the reasons why Paul says that we should pray for them – 'so that we may live peaceful and quiet lives in all godliness and holiness … because God wants all people to be saved and come to a knowledge of the truth' (1 Timothy 2:1-7).
-The peaceful times are not for the believers to indulge themselves but to evangelise.
+That is one of the reasons why Paul says that we should pray for them – '… that we may live peaceful and quiet lives in all godliness and holiness.
+This is good, and pleases God our Saviour, who wants all people to be saved and to come to a knowledge of the truth.'
+(1 Timothy 2:1-4).
+The peaceful times are not for the believers to indulge themselves, but to evangelise.
 The times of persecution will scatter God's people and refine the church.
 Both are under the Lord's command, as was the crucifixion of Jesus and the stoning of Stephen.
-He works in all things so that the gospel's message of the love and grace of Christ may be known and received by many people.
+He works in all things so that the gospel's message of the love and grace of Christ may be known and received by many people (Romans 8:28).